-Astigmatism is a common condition that can result in blurred or distorted vision at all distances.
+Astigmatism is one of the most common eye conditions that can affect one or both eyes.
+Astigmatism can result in blurred or distorted vision at all distances.
 It can affect people at any age and often people with astigmatism are short-sighted or long-sighted too.
 In the UK, nearly half of the people who wear glasses for vision correction have astigmatism.

 What causes astigmatism?